Making and Mounting Shelves

 There are several methods of hanging the shelves, if they have a back screws can be driven through the backing material into studs or anchors.

-To mount a cabinet on a wall either a metal cleat can be used or one can be made by ripping a 45 degree cut through a wooden strip:
+To mount a cabinet on a wall a French Cleat can be made by ripping a 45 degree cut through a wooden strip:

 To mount a shelf that does not have a strip you can use keyhole slots cut in the supports.
 This can be done with a router with a special bit and a jig, or metal hardware can be used for this.